-Interns attend all courses and workshops of the Pfeiffer Center, including the One-Year Part-Time Training in Biodynamics, and a weekly seminar on Rudolf Steiner’s Agriculture course anchors the academic work.
-Interns also work with school and camp groups attending our children’s programs.
+Interns attend all courses and workshops of the Pfeiffer Center, including the One-Year Part-Time Training in Biodynamics.
+A weekly seminar on Rudolf Steiner’s agriculture lectures anchors the academic work.
+Interns may also work with school and camp groups attending our children’s programs.

-The internship’s focus on agricultural handwork represents an opportunity not available in farm apprenticeship programs, and helps develop skills that are invaluable when applied to larger-scale agriculture.
+The internship’s focus on agricultural handwork and working with draft horses develops skills that are invaluable when applied to larger-scale agriculture.
 The academic opportunities that are integral to the internship afford our interns an unusually balanced life of work and study.
 The focus on biodynamics leads to a heightened understanding of issues of quality which are generally not given sufficient attention in today’s agriculture.

 About the Pfeiffer Center

-The Pfeiffer Center is located in the Threefold community, which is home to a vibrant array of programs and institutions that teach and promote forward-thinking practices in education, agriculture, the arts, spirituality, and social life, including Green Meadow Waldorf School, Eurythmy Spring Valley, Sunbridge Institute, the Fellowship Community, Duryea Farm and the Hungry Hollow Co-op.
+The Pfeiffer Center is located in the Threefold community, which is home to programs and institutions inspired by the work of Rudolf Steiner that teach and promote forward-thinking practices in education, agriculture, the arts, spirituality, and social life, including Green Meadow Waldorf School, Eurythmy Spring Valley, Sunbridge Institute, the Fellowship Community, Duryea Farm and the Hungry Hollow Co-op.

-Internships last twelve months, with interns typically working 40 to 50 hours over five and a half days per week, with four weeks of vacation in December and early January.
-Most workshops take place on Saturdays, and there are also garden tasks on weekends.
+Internships last twelve months.
+Interns typically work 40 to 50 hours per week, with four weeks of vacation in December and early January.
+Most workshops take place on Saturdays, and there are also farm tasks on weekends.
+Interns are expected to attend and support all offered workshops.
 Summer-only internships are not usually available.

-Qualified interns are provided with a room in Holder House, a 40-room student dormitory on the campus, and garden produce in season.
-Some part-time work in the Threefold community is available.
+Qualified interns are provided with a room in Holder House, a 40-room student dormitory on campus, and produce in season.
+Some part-time work in the Threefold community may be available.
 No stipend is provided.